Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Big Island

-The Big Island has more climate zones than any other island — fourteen, officially, compared to five on the mainland United States.
-You can be snorkeling in 82-degree water at Kona in the morning and standing in actual snow on Mauna Kea by afternoon.
-The summit, at 13,803 feet, is genuinely dangerous in wrong clothing: temperatures regularly fall below freezing with serious wind chill.
+The Big Island has fourteen climate zones — you can be snorkeling in 82-degree water at Kona in the morning and standing in actual snow on Mauna Kea by afternoon.
+The summit, at 13,803 feet, is genuinely dangerous in wrong clothing.
 If Mauna Kea is on the itinerary, pack warm layers that would be appropriate for a cold autumn day in the mountains.
-Everything else on the Big Island follows the same casual rules as the other islands.

 The Cold Hawaii Problem

 Haleakala at sunrise is the experience people mention most when they talk about being underprepared.
 The summit sits just above 10,000 feet.
 At the 5 AM sunrise viewing, temperatures regularly sit in the mid-30s with wind pulling it colder.
-The parking lot looks like a disaster every morning: people wrapped in rental car floor mats, extra clothes from suitcases, whatever they could find.
-Meanwhile the prepared visitors are comfortable in down jackets and fleece watching one of the genuinely spectacular things Hawaii offers.
+The parking lot looks like a disaster every morning: people wrapped in rental car floor mats, whatever they could find.

 One packable down jacket or a mid-weight fleece plus one pair of long pants is the insurance policy for every cold-Hawaii situation.
 They weigh almost nothing in a bag.
-They fix a completely avoidable problem.
 Bring them.

 What to Wear for Specific Occasions